mitogen-hq/mitogen/docs/howitworks.rst

 .. currentmodule:: mitogen.core
 .. data:: ALLOCATE_ID

-    Replies to any message sent to it with a newly allocated unique context ID, to allow children to safely start their own contexts.
-In future this is likely to be replaced by 32-bit context IDs and pseudorandom allocation, with an improved :py:data:`ADD_ROUTE` message sent upstream rather than downstream that generates NACKs if any ancestor detects an ID collision.
+    Replies to any message sent to it with a newly allocated range of context IDs, to allow children to safely start their own contexts.
+Presently IDs are allocated in batches of 1000 from a 32 bit range, allowing up to 4.2 million parent contexts to be created and destroyed before the associated Router must be recreated.

 Children listen on the following handles: